medvecky/cached_translation/README.md

  ## Test run
  Now unit tests works only when project was opened in Intelij idea IDE

- * open project in Intelij IDE - ide must contain python plugin or just use pycharm
+ * Open project in Intelij IDE - ide must contain python plugin or just use pycharm
  * Unit tests may be runned as is
  * Integration tests needs working sever and added to run configuration environment variable
  ```